eldarhasanov079/eldarhasanov079.github.io/_projects/assembly_project.md

 This project was fully written in RISC-V ASSEMLY language for CS61C - Computer Architecture course.
 It is a written number classifier machine learning model which is split across multiple file-functions such as ReLu, matrix multiplication, dot product, convolution and finally classification.

+• Implemented MNIST handwritten-digit classifier in RISC‑V assembly (CS 61C Project 2, UC Berkeley): built end-to-end inference pipeline on the Venus simulator.

+• Authored core computation routines: dot-product, matrix multiplication, ReLU activation, and argmax—all abiding by calling conventions and performing manual memory management.

+• Optimized register usage and stack frame management for callee/caller-saved registers, ensuring correctness under Venus-regulated calling-convention checks.

+• Constructed thorough unit + integration tests using Venus’s automated framework, achieving 100 % code coverage on custom routines and robust testing across edge cases.

+• Gained low-level systems experience: manual memory allocation on heap/stack, pointer arithmetic, function call mechanics, and debugging in assembly-level simulator—bridging machine architecture and software logic.

-Some of the concepts taken into account while developing this project are: calling convention, stack/heap memory layout, 32-bit architecture and CALL framework.
+• Some of the concepts taken into account while developing this project are: calling convention, stack/heap memory layout, 32-bit architecture and CALL framework.

 {% raw %}